 - Set up a coffee bar with flavored coffees, creamers, and toppings such as whipped cream, nutmeg shakers, and cinnamon sticks

 03 of 04

-Host a spa party on the morning or afternoon before prom, so guests can be pampered and primped in preparation for their big night.
+Host a home spa party in the morning or afternoon before prom so that guests can be pampered and primped in preparation for their big night.
 Gather a group of your teen’s friends at a salon, or bring a stylist to your home to help with things like hairdos, manicures, and makeup.
 Friends can even help style each other.
-And don’t forget the guys, who can be included in the fun with things like last minute haircuts or manicures for men.
+And don’t forget the guys, who can be included in the fun with things like last-minute haircuts or manicures for men.

 04 of 04

 The before prom pictures are as big a tradition as the prom itself.
-While formal poses are a must have, candid shots also make some of the best keepsakes.
-A photo booth is a hit at any type of party, but at a pre-prom party, it also helps to alleviate nerves and set the tone for silly fun.
+While formal poses are must-have, candid shots also make some of the best keepsakes.
+A photo booth is a hit at any party, but at a pre-prom party, it also helps to alleviate nerves and set the tone for silly fun.

-A photo booth also keeps the group in your own backyard, rather than off to a park or other outdoor location to pose for shots.
-And let’s admit it; we want them to linger until the very last possible moment,... don’t we?
+A photo booth also keeps the group in your backyard, rather than off to a park or other outdoor location to pose for shots.
+And let’s admit it; we want them to linger until the very last possible moment, don’t we?